 A hose reel also makes it more convenient to store your hose once the gardening season is over.

 A decorative hose pot will keep your backyard attractive and make your hoses last longer as they will be out of the harmful sunlight.
-The model shown on the right is available on Amazon and comes with a lid and holds up to 150 feet of hose.

 Keeping Kinks Away

 Kinking hoses are a common complaint from gardeners and homeowners.
 Not only does this disturb water flow but it can also degrade the hose’s structural integrity.